 alter table table_name drop(column_name_list);

-It is used to remove database objects from database.
+It is used to remove database objects from the database.

 It is used to renaming a table.